PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/SQL_DDL2.md

 __2b__ What is 'snake case'?
 Provide an example based on the data in Table 1.

 __2c__ Since there is a client who has multiple 'toewijzingen', there are repeated listings of this client in Table 1.
-Write an query that designates multiple columns in the table to serve as the primary key (should include the column ClientKey!).
+Write a query that designates multiple columns in the table to serve as the primary key (should include the column ClientKey!).

 ***

 ### 3. What are database relationships?

 Relationships are the cornerstone of relational databases.
-Data analyst/engineers can query the database and get results that combine data from different tables into a single table.
+Data analysts/engineers can query the database and get results that combine data from different tables into a single table.
 In the Design databases with PostgreSQL course on Codeacademy, you are made familiar with the three types of database relationships; One-to-one, many-to-one, and many-to-many.

-__3a__ The municipality of Oosterhout asks you to provide an brief presentation on relational databases to policymakers from the social domain.
-As part of your preparation your come up with three examples of for each database relationship type (See Table 2).
+__3a__ The municipality of Oosterhout asks you to provide a brief presentation on relational databases to policymakers from the social domain.
+As part of your preparation, you come up with three examples for each database relationship type (See Table 2).
 Write your examples down.

 |Database relationship|Example 1|Example 2|Example 3|
 |---------------------|---------|---------|---------|